Quantisation of derived Poisson structures: Involutively filtered deformations of Poisson algebras

-This gives an equivalence of $\infty$-categories from the category of complete filtered $\Q$-chain complexes localised at filtered quasi-isomorphisms to the category of $\bG_m$-equivariant $\Q[\eth]$-modules in chain complexes localised at quasi-isomorphisms.
-The homotopy inverse functor is given by
+The involutive Rees functor is clearly lax monoidal, i.e. $ \Rees^e_W(V)\ten_{\Q[\hbar^2]}\Rees^e_W(V) \to \Rees^e_W(U\ten_{\Q}V) $, as is its left adjoint $M \mapsto M/(\hbar^2-1)$, so Lemma \ref{reeslemma} has the following immediate consequence: \begin{lemma} The functor of Definition \ref{reesdef} gives an equivalence of $\infty$-categories from the category of quasi-involutively filtered $(\cP,W,e)$-algebras localised at filtered quasi-isomorphisms to the $\infty$-category of $\bG_m$-equivariant $\cP$-algebras in chain complexes of flat $\Q[\hbar^2]$-modules, localised at quasi-isomorphisms. \end{lemma}